awsdocs/aws-codedeploy-user-guide/doc_source/monitoring.md

 You can use the following automated monitoring tools to watch AWS CodeDeploy and report when something is wrong:

 + **Amazon CloudWatch Alarms** – Watch a single metric over a time period that you specify, and perform one or more actions based on the value of the metric relative to a given threshold over a number of time periods\.
-The action is a notification sent to an Amazon Simple Notification Service \(Amazon SNS\) topic or Auto Scaling policy\.
+The action is a notification sent to an Amazon Simple Notification Service \(Amazon SNS\) topic or Amazon EC2 Auto Scaling policy\.
 CloudWatch alarms do not invoke actions simply because they are in a particular state; the state must have changed and been maintained for a specified number of periods\.
 For more information, see [Monitoring Deployments with Amazon CloudWatch Tools](monitoring-cloudwatch.md)\.

   For information about updating your service role to work with CloudWatch alarm monitoring, see [Grant CloudWatch Permissions to an AWS CodeDeploy Service Role](monitoring-create-alarms-grant-permissions.md)\.
 For information about adding CloudWatch alarm monitoring to your AWS CodeDeploy operations, see [Create an Application with AWS CodeDeploy](applications-create.md), [Create a Deployment Group with AWS CodeDeploy](deployment-groups-create.md), or [Change Deployment Group Settings with AWS CodeDeploy](deployment-groups-edit.md)\.

 + **Amazon CloudWatch Logs** – Monitor, store, and access your log files from AWS CloudTrail or other sources\.
 For more information, see [Monitoring Log Files](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchLogs.html) in the *Amazon CloudWatch User Guide*\.

-  For information about using the CloudWatch console to view AWS CodeDeploy logs, see [View AWS CodeDeploy Logs in CloudWatch Logs Console](https://aws.amazon.com/blogs/devops/view-aws-codedeploy-logs-in-amazon-cloudwatch-console/)\.
+  For information about using the CloudWatch console to view AWS CodeDeploy logs, see [View AWS CodeDeploy Logs in CloudWatch Logs Console](http://aws.amazon.com/blogs/devops/view-aws-codedeploy-logs-in-amazon-cloudwatch-console/)\.

 + **Amazon CloudWatch Events** – Match events and route them to one or more target functions or streams to make changes, capture state information, and take corrective action\.
 For more information, see [What is Amazon CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) in the *Amazon CloudWatch User Guide*\.